alfredodiaz53/big-bang/docs/guides/renovate/package-configuration.md

       "versioningTemplate": "regex:^(?<major>\\d+)\\.(?<minor>\\d+)\\.(?<patch>\\d+)$"
   }
 ```
-> The same concept can be applied to dev/kustomization.yaml
+> The same concept can be applied to dev/kustomization.yaml or the kustomization for any folder for a specific environment

 Targeting individual packages requires a more complex regex statement.
 In this example we are targeting a kyverno version number based on the following yaml in dev/configmap.yaml: